 Options include in-person visits and phone calls, but the type of contact will depend on the child’s age and what works best for the family.
 Every situation is different: some children have open contact and can call their parent(s) whenever they want, while others have minimal contact twice a year.
 Sometimes, a foster child will decide they don’t want to be in touch with their families.
 That decision is up to the child, and will be respected for as long as they want.

-As a foster parent, your role is to support your foster child, but you’re not expected to be involved in organising or overseeing their visits.
+Foster parents working with birth parents is really important, but your role is to support your foster child, and you won’t be involved in organising or overseeing their visits.
 The most valuable thing you can do is talk to your foster child about their families and help the Local Authority understand how contact is affecting your foster child.

 Helping your foster child with their family relationships